Eagles on the Anacostia

 The ECC was founded over 26 years ago; it began with recruiting volunteers from among at-risk youth in Southeast D.C. to help haul garbage out of the polluted Anacostia River.
 Next came the release of sixteen bald eaglets along the river.
 Over the years, the organization has evolved and expanded, and today the ECC provides a yearlong program of leadership and environmental skills training to young adults from local communities.
 These young people are empowered to further engage fellow members of the Washington, D.C. community in restoring the Anacostia River.

 Our specific tailgate site is the Matthew Henson Center, named after a pioneering but often-forgotten African-American explorer.
 Mr. Henson may in fact have been the first man to have reached the North Pole!
-For more about his amazing life, please have a look at this National Geographic site.

 We are tremendously excited to be working with the ECC, and to provide our members with more information about their programs.
 It fits well with our involvement with DC SCORES, who also strives to involve and engage local youth.
 We hope to work with the ECC to provide various opportunities to our members, from volunteer days to river tours.